 ID Section Change Detail Rationale 1 1.2 The list of document types was revised More document types are now specified and supported.
 2 2 The table of terminology was updated.
 More terms are now defined.
 3 3.4.1 & 3.5.1 Sections on healthcare identifiers use case were deleted.
 The relevant conformance assessment scheme will be used to list the HI use cases that must be supported.
 4 3.4.2 The definition of level 3B was updated.
 Level 3B now includes use of PBS and MBS codes when specified in the CDA IGs.
 5 3.4.2.2 The extensibility requirement on modified.
 The change reflects the agreement on extensibility.
 6 3.4.3 The first requirement was deleted.
 The definition of level 3B is included earlier in the document.
 7 3.4.4 The second point was replaced with an explanatory note.
 The explanatory note provides a more detailed description.
-8 3.6 The new section 3.6 was added.
-This provides guidance on how to support data elements that are optional in the CDA IGs but required by the information model stated in the Core Information Components specifications.
+8 3.6 The new Section 3.6 was added.
+This provides guidance on how to support data elements that are optional in the CDA IGs but required by the information model stated in the core information components specifications.
 9 4.4.1 & 4.5.1 Sections on PCEHR CIS and consumer portal use case were deleted.
 The relevant conformance assessment scheme will be used to list the use cases that must be supported.
 10 4.4.2 The list of allowed attachment types was updated.
 The list is now consistent with the list supported by the PCEHR system.
-11 4 The new section 4 was added.
-Common PCEHR conformance requirements have been moved from the PCEHR conformance profiles to this document, in section 4.
+11 4 The new Section 4 was added.
+Common PCEHR conformance requirements have been moved from the PCEHR conformance profiles to this document, in Section 4.
 12 all Presentation improvements have been made and typing errors corrected.

-Changes from Version 1.2 (19 Mar 2012) to Version 1.3 (17 May 2012)
+A.4 Changes from Version 1.3 (17 May 2012) to Version 1.4 (9 Oct 2013)

-Section Change Detail Rationale 1 2 Definitions for more terms have been included.
+ID Section Change Detail Rationale 1 2 Definitions for more terms have been included.
 In the last version terms were used that were not defined.
 2 3.4 Section 3.4 was reorganised The headings of subsections were modified for clarity.
 3 3.4.2 and 3.4.5 Some text was changed for clarification.
 4 3.4.11 and 4.4.3 These sections were added.
 Requirements have been defined for use when a document author is not identified by an HPI-I. 5 3.4.7, 3.4.8, 3.4.9, and 3.4.10 These sections were added.
 Requirements for legal authenticator, approver and, custodian, local identifiers were added.
 6 4.4.3 and 5.3.1 These sections were added.
 Requirements for PKI certificates in the specific conformance profiles have been consolidated and revised.
-7 4.4.1 and 4.5.1 Requirements were added stating a clinical information system must conform to the role of a CIS Producer or CIS Consumer The requirements were implied but not explicitly stated in previous versions.
+7 4.4.1 and 4.5.1 Requirements were added stating a clinical information system must conform to the role of a CIS Producer or CIS consumer The requirements were implied but not explicitly stated in previous versions.
 8 5 This section was added.
 The section is used to record requirements for the P2P context.
-9 Referen ces References were revised Newer versions of the referenced specifications have been published.
+9 References References were revised Newer versions of the referenced specifications have been published.

-Changes from Version 1.3 (17 May 2012) to Version 1.4 (9 Oct 2013)
+A.5 Changes from Version 1.4 (9 Oct 2013) to Version 1.5 (25 Sept 2014)